-No one wants to find tiny worms wriggling around in their betta fish tank.
+No one wants to find tiny creepy worms wriggling around in their fish tank.
 Yuk!

-However, in this article, we’re taking a look at another common species of the wormlike creature called planaria that you sometimes find in your betta tank.
+However, in this article, we’re taking a look at another common species of pesky aquarium worms called planaria that you sometimes find in your betta tank.

 Planaria worms do not generally harm healthy fish.
-However, they do love to feed on fish eggs, which is clearly a big problem for you if you keep egglaying fish along with your betta.
+However, they love to feed on fish eggs, which is a big problem if you keep egglaying fish along with your betta.

 Some species of predatory, carnivorous planaria also attack the eyes and gills of weakened adult fish.